LalukotaPoojitha/Culture-Connections/README.md

   4. Industry : Lifestyle - Travel
 # Roles and Responsibilities:
  1. Lalukota Poojitha (project management) :Managed the web development project.
- 2. Nalika Vishal (Deployment) :Deployment and maintenance of project infrastructure.
+ 2. Kaushik Mukkawar (Deployment) :Deployment and maintenance of project infrastructure.
- 3. Mukkawar Kaushik (Documentation) :Responsible for managing the documentation process.
+ 3. Nalika Vishal (Documentation) :Responsible for managing the documentation process.
  4. Kadari Manjula (designed the project)
 # Azure services used:
- Azure blob storage
+ 1. Azure blob storage
- Storage account
+ 2. Storage account
- Azure Backup service
+ 3. Azure Backup service
- Azure AI services
+ 4. Azure AI services
-# Chatbot
+ 5. Chatbot
- Azure Role Based access Control(RBAC).
+ 6. Azure Role Based access Control(RBAC).

 # Problem Statement:
- In recent days after the pandemic, most of the population is showing interest on travelling.
+ In recent days after the pandemic, most of the population is showing interest in travelling.
 Whether it maybe any mode of transport, they are trying to book their travel mode in different applications for travel and hotels.
-So, we tried to create a one stop shop where we can plan our vacation in a single application.The best thing about this project is we can plan our diet once we reach the destination.
+So, we tried to create a one stop shop where we can plan our vacation in a single application.

 # Project Description:
 Welcome to our one-stop shop for effortless vacation planning!
 Our website transforms the way you book "flights, trains, buses, and ships", providing